 - Gov. Rick Snyder vetoed the bill;

-With sufficient historic evidence to give us a better idea of the road that Michigan has walked so far, we can help you understand the current legal context better.
+With sufficient historic evidence to give us a better idea of the road that Michigan has walked so far, we can help you follow the evolution of online poker legislation in the state.
 The most pertinent legislative attempts date back to 2016, which is a big relief and makes things really simple to follow.

 Why Did the 2016 Legal Push Fail?